-From time to time undomesticated or "wild" animals such as raccoons, skunks and opossums wander into residential and commercial areas.
+From time to time undomesticated or "wild" animals such as raccoons, skunks, squirrels, rats and opossums wander into residential and commercial areas.
 The Peninsula Humane Society advises citizens not to attempt to capture or trap wild animals.
 A qualified animal control company is best qualified to handle traps and animals.
 To find a pest control company, look in the yellow pages or do an online search for "wildlife pest control in San Mateo County."

 Like people, animals seek food, water and shelter.
 The most effective protection from unwanted wild animals in your area is barriers and discouragement.
 Prevent them from accessing spaces around your home or yard and remove whatever attracts them to your property.

 City Hall - 610 Foster City Blvd.